EC528-Fall-2023/PIR-against-FoundationDB/README.md

 #### Path ORAM Algorithm:
 - Implication: The integration of the Path ORAM algorithm is a fundamental design decision aimed at ensuring oblivious data access, which prevents attacks from inferring sensitive information based on access patterns.
 - Reason: Path ORAM is chosen for its ability to provide absolute privacy guarantees by constantly shuffling data in a tree structure.
 This design choice aligns with the project's primary objective of enhancing data privacy within FoundationDB.

+#### Introduction to Master Client
+- Implication: With a component that has the information necessary for the client to retrieve data it enables multiple clients to receive the position map and stash necessary to operate
+- Reason: This eliminates the worry of having too much state stored at the end client, by now making them stateless.
+Also, we are assuming the master client is always safe, under the same assumption as the client in the PathORAM paper is always safe

 #### FoundationDB as the Core Database:
 - Implication: Using FoundationDB as the core database infrastructure provides scalability and reliability, allowing the system to handle large datasets and high transaction volumes.